Isaac-MH/spr/README.md

 Stops animations for a particular property.
 If a property is not specified, all properties belonging to the instance will stop animating.

-Additionally, this also cancels any 'completed' callbacks associated
+Any completed callbacks associated with the instance will be canceled.

 ## Spring fundamentals